Will-Olsen/Notes/README.md

 # Will Olsen Teaching Resources

-This is where I keep my teaching resources because Github allows me to host them for free.
+This is where I keep my teaching resources because GitHub allows me to host them for free.